yingji15/yingji15.github.io/_posts/2019-08-17-inverse-normal-transformation.md

 ---
 layout: post
-title: inverse normal transformation: why and how?
+title: Inverse normal transformation
+subtitle: What is it and how to do it?
 tags: [data transformation, statistics]
 ---